franroa/quality_releases/read.md

 #NOTE
-take a look to the terraform.tfvars and the values set to "xxxxxx"
+take a look to the terraform.tfvars and the values set to "xxxxxx".
+IT WOULD BETTER TO USE ENV VARS INSTEAD TERRAFORM VARSK